roscisz/dnn_training_benchmarks/PyTorch_dcgan_lsun/README.md

 python download.py -c bedroom
 ```

 For testing and/or benchmarking purposes it is also possible to the train the model on fake dataset.
-To do this run this command instead of the one given in the Usage section:
+To do this, set the parameter `--dataset fake` when running the training program.

 ```
 CUDA_VISIBLE_DEVICES=0 python main.py --init-method tcp://127.0.0.1:20011 --rank 0 --world 2 --dataset fake --cuda